home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 ### Depdendencies

-This component depends on a few python packages that require additional system packages to be installed.
+This component depends on a few Python packages that require additional system packages to be installed.
 If you are running Home Assistant, i.e. not plain Home Assistant Core, you can skip this step as everything is already included by default.